 - 1 (10 3/4-ounce) can tomato soup (or tomato bisque)

 - 1/2 cup of water (or unsalted beef stock)

 - 1 1/2 teaspoons vinegar

-- With a meat tenderizer, rolling pin, or another heavy tool, pound the flour mixture into the steak pieces, tenderizing as you pound.
+With a meat tenderizer, rolling pin, or another heavy tool, pound the flour mixture into the steak pieces, tenderizing and thinning the beef as you pound.

-- Replace the tomato soup or tomato bisque with a 14.5 ounce can of diced tomatoes or stewed tomatoes.
+- Replace the condensed tomato soup or tomato bisque with a 14.5-ounce can of diced or stewed tomatoes.

-- If desired, arrange the steaks on a serving platter and top with shredded or grated cheese just before serving.
+- Arrange the steaks on a serving platter and garnish with shredded cheddar, mozzarella, or Parmesan cheese.